 Students must be enrolled for the required number of hours as budgeted before aid will be disbursed.
 You must accept your financial aid offer on ASAP and have completed any actions required to complete your financial aid file before funds will be disbursed to your student account.
 This includes ensuring you have no financial aid holds or outstanding requirements.
 If you estimated your income on your FAFSA, you will be required to update your tax information.

-It is vital that you frequently check your preferred email and ASAP account.
-Emails are sent to students’ preferred email accounts as indicated on ASAP to inform you of updates and notifications of outstanding requirements.
+It is vital that you frequently check your UTSA email address and ASAP account.
+Emails are sent to inform you of updates and notifications of outstanding requirements.
 You may also check your financial aid status on ASAP.

 If you are a first-time freshman, please note that final high school transcripts must be received and processed by Admissions in order for financial aid to disburse.

 The earliest any funds will be disbursed to your student account is 10 days prior to the start of each fall and spring semester.
 Funds will not be disbursed to your account until you have accepted your offer and you have a complete financial aid file.
 Provided files are complete and there are no outstanding holds or requirements.
 Below are the upcoming disbursement dates.

 Note: some funding cannot disburse 10 days prior.
 You can find more information based on type of financial aid below.

 Summer disbursement dates can be found on the Disbursement of Summer Aid webpage.

 - Federal PELL Grant, Federal SEOG Grant, TPEG Grant and Institutional Grants (such as UTSA Grant) – automatic disbursement begins 10 days prior the start of each semester.

 - TEACH Grant – disburses after Census Date of the term (you can find the Census Date on the respective Academic Calendar)